Consumer Credit: Debtor and Creditor Laws

 Many credit transactions are made through the use of credit cards issued through banks or other financial institutions.
 However, there are still many business owners who extend credit or provide financing directly to consumers.
 If a business offers credit, it must comply with the relevant state and/or federal laws and regulations.
 The laws are intended to protect consumers and provide guidelines that businesses and credit institutions must follow.
 While this overview will outline the major federal consumer credit laws, it is important to note that state consumer credit laws are increasingly modeled after the federal laws.
 For specific information regarding your state’s consumer credit laws, schedule a consultation to speak with an attorney.

-The Equal Credit Opportunity Act (ECOA) is a federal law that requires lenders and other creditors to make credit equally available regardless of race, color, religion, national origin, age, sex, marital status or receipt of income from public assistance programs.
+The Equal Credit Opportunity Act (ECOA) is a federal law that requires lenders and other creditors to make credit equally available regardless of race, color, religion, national origin, age, sex, marital status, or receipt of income from public assistance programs.
 Under the ECOA a lender can only consider factors such as future earnings and credit records when making a credit decision.
-Commercial lenders have additional responsibilities under ECOA, including notifying credit applicants in writing of any adverse credit action taken; acting on credit applications within 30 days; and complying with record-retention requirements.
+Commercial lenders have additional responsibilities under the ECOA, including notifying credit applicants in writing of any adverse credit action taken, acting on credit applications within 30 days, and complying with record-retention requirements.
 15 USCA § 1691.

 The Fair Credit Reporting Act (FCRA) is a federal consumer protection law that regulates the disclosure of consumer credit reports by credit reporting agencies, also known as credit bureaus.
 It requires credit agencies to investigate disputed items in credit reports and establishes procedures for correcting mistakes in a credit record.
 The FCRA is intended to protect consumers from having their credit ruined by incomplete or misleading credit report information.
-Other provisions of FCRA include:
+Other provisions of the FCRA (found in 15 USCA § 1681) include:

 - If a consumer views his file and notices an inaccuracy, he or she can ask the credit agency to correct or delete the inaccurate portion.
 If the credit agency refuses, the consumer may write a statement describing his or her own perspective regarding the inaccuracy.
 This statement or a summary of it will then become a part of future credit reports.